quozd/awesome-dotnet/README.md

 * [CacheCow](https://github.com/aliostad/CacheCow) - An ASP.NET Web API HTTP caching implementation both on client and server
 * [Akavache](https://github.com/reactiveui/Akavache) - An asynchronous, persistent key-value store
-* [EasyCaching](https://github.com/dotnetcore/EasyCaching) - A caching library that contains basic and some advanced usages of caching which can help handle caching more easier!
+* [EasyCaching](https://github.com/dotnetcore/EasyCaching) - A caching library that contains basic and some advanced usages of caching which can help handle caching more easier! -  **NOTE**: This is not affiliated with Microsoft or .NET
 * [CacheManager](https://github.com/MichaCo/CacheManager) - A common interface and abstraction layer for caching.
 * [FastCache](https://github.com/jitbit/FastCache) - 10X faster alternative to `MemoryCache` for .NET
 * [Foundatio](https://github.com/FoundatioFx/Foundatio#caching) - A common interface with in memory, Redis and hybrid implementations.